Corey Lewandowski On Mueller Investigation: ‘This Is A Vindication For The President’

 According to media reports citing Justice Department officials, Mueller has no indictments under seal and the special counsel is not calling for more indictments of individuals affiliated with the president, which is clearly a good sign for Donald Trump and his closest allies.

-Former Trump Campaign Chairman Corey Lewandowski joined his conservatives colleagues, according to Newsweek, claiming that Trump has been vindicated.
+Former Trump Campaign Chairman Corey Lewandowski joined his conservative colleagues, according to Newsweek, claiming that Trump has been vindicated.

 “This is a vindication for the president and his family that after one year, 10 months and six days the Mueller report is concluding something which we already knew, which is there was no collusion between the Trump campaign and the Russians.”